Esri/esri-loader/README.md

 #### Using a module script tag

 You can load the esri-loader [ES modules directly in modern browsers](https://caniuse.com/#feat=es6-module) using `<script type="module">`.
-The advantage of this approach is that [any browser that supports `type="module"` also supports ES2015](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/) and most support later features like [`async`/`await`](https://caniuse.com/#search=await).
-This means you can use all of those features in your script.
+The advantage of this approach is that [browsers that support `type="module"` also support ES2015 and many later features like `async`/`await`](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/).
+This means you can safely write modern JavaScript in your script, which will make it easier to copy/paste to/from your application's source code.

 ```html
 <script type="module">